Accountability in education is here to stay—but you try creating tests that equally suit Texans and Hawaiians.

 Those who can’t do, learn.
-In this installment of our series in which the clueless apprentice with the experts, we visit a funeral home in New Jersey to learn, hands-on, how to prepare someone for an eternal rest.
+In this 2008 installment of our series in which the clueless apprentice with the experts, we visited a funeral home in New Jersey to learn, hands-on, how to prepare someone for an eternal rest.

 Memorizing the newly assigned 11 planets may be tough for anyone who’s already graduated fifth grade.